saheb-ul-lah/PHARMA_2024/README.md

 ---

-## 📝 **License**

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

-## 🌟 **Acknowledgments**
+## 🌟 Acknowledgments

-Special thanks to all contributors and developers who have worked on this project.
-Also, appreciation to the open-source community for providing the tools and frameworks used in this project.

----
+Special thanks to our professor,
+Dr. Rizwan Rehman
+and my friend,
+Kalyan Gupta for their support in developing this project.